-Hydrotek Public Company Limited "Objector"
+Hydrotek Public Company Limited "Defendant"

-The Claimant has submitted their request to process business reorganization on October 19, 2016, while the Objector has submitted its objection, and reaffirm to fine and claims for a compensation of damages in the total amount of 96,565,447.52 Baht (Ninety-Six Million Five Hundred-Sixty-Five Thousand Four Hundred Forty-Seven Baht Fifty-Two Satang), due to the breach of contract by the Plaintiff, on the same date.
+M.V.S.
+Development 1688 Company Limited has submitted their request to process business rehabilitation on October 19, 2016, while the Defendant has submitted its objection, and reaffirm to fine and claims for a compensation of damages in the total amount of 96,565,447.52 Baht (Ninety-Six Million Five Hundred-Sixty-Five Thousand Four Hundred Forty-Seven Baht Fifty-Two Satang), due to the breach of contract by the Plaintiff, on the same date.

-As of February 28, 2017, the Central Bankruptcy Court has appointed both parties to attend the cogitation of request of business reorganization on March 15, 2017.
+As of September 12, 2017, the Central Bankruptcy Court has rejected the request of business rehabilitation.
+The case was appealed.